 DL slot n is the last slot containing the RRC command, and

-TRRCprocessingDelay is the length of the RRC procedure delay in millisecond as defined in clause 12 in TS 38.331 [2], and
+TRRCprocessingDelay is the length of the RRC procedure delay in ms as defined in clause 12 in TS 38.331 [2], and

-TBWPswitchDelayRRC=[6]ms is the time used by the UE to perform BWP switch.
+TBWPswitchDelayRRC=6ms is the time used by the UE to perform BWP switch.

 The UE is not required to transmit UL signals or receive DL signals during the time defined by TRRCprocessingDelay+TBWPswitchDelayRRC on the cell where RRC-based BWP switch occurs.